burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Abstract Class.** A class that contains at least *one* pure virtual function.

 **LValue (expression)**.
 An `LValue` evaluates during compile time to some persistent value which conceptually has an address in memory where you can store something.
-Informally that is something to the left of the operator equals.
+Informally, that is something to the left of the operator equals.

 LValues is an attribute to describe expressions in the Language, not value, even "value" is presented in the term.